scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** touch
 - **Duration:** 1 turn

-You speak a word and open a rift to a location dedicated to your deity, such as a temple or altar on the same plane as you.
-A rift opens in an unoccupied space adjacent to you remaining open until the end of your next turn.
-Any creature you allow can enter the rift before it closes.
+When casting this spell you may choose to mark a location as your sanctuary or open a portal to your sanctuary.
+When marking a location as your sanctuary the spell takes 1 hour to cast and does not require a roll.

-Once the rift closes you must make a spellcasting roll against 3 terrible dice, on success you appear at the location.
-On failure you appear in a random location within 20 miles of your target.
-Regardless of result the travel time takes 1 minute.
+When opening a portal it remains open until the end of your next turn and any creature you allow can enter it before it closes.
+Once the portal closes make a spellcasting roll against 3 terrible dice.
+On success you appear at the location, otherwise you appear in a random location within 20 miles of your sanctuary.
+Regardless of result it takes 1 minute to travel through the portal.

-Add an enhanced die to the roll for every level above 6th.
+Add an enhanced die to the roll for every level cast above 6th.

 ___
 #### Word of Command
 *6th Level*
 - **Casting Time:** 8 AP
-- **Range:** self
+- **Range:** 10
 - **Duration:** instant

 Your voice bellows a single command heard by all creatures within 10 tiles of you.
-Any creatures you choose make a Charisma save against your spellcasting roll, on failure they obey the command.
-You may command the creatures to not take a single action, such as preventing them from taking the Move, Attack, or Defend actions.
+Any creatures you choose makes a charisma save against your spellcasting roll.
+On failure they obey your command.
+You may command the creatures to not take an action, such as preventing them from taking the move, attack, or defend actions.
 Alternatively you may command them to immediately take an action, such as clearing a path or dropping their weapons.
 Creatures commanded this way will only take the action if they have AP remaining and are capable of doing so.
 The command is either resolved immediately or lasts until the end of the creatures next turn if the command prevents them from taking an action.

 Your voice carries an extra 2 tiles for every level cast above 6th.